HEP-FCC/FCCSW/Sim/doc/Geant4fullsim.md

 To describe a sensitive detector consult the [short description](#sensitive-detectors), [Detector documentation](../../Detector/doc/DD4hepInFCCSW.md) and sections 2.11 and 2.12 in [DD4hep manual].
 Further information may be also found on [DD4hep documentation webpage][DD4hep].

-Once XML file is done, it can be passed as a property **detector** to `GeoSvc` which will parse it and translate the geometry to Geant format.
+Once XML file is done, it can be passed as a property **detectors** to `GeoSvc` which will parse it and translate the geometry to Geant format.
 ___